-Can Congenital Heart Defects be Treated Effectively?
+Can Congenital Heart Defects Be Treated Effectively?

 Most cases of congenital heart defects can be treated or repaired.
-Generally, the congenital defects do not have major ill-effects on the child’s overall growth and development.
+Generally, congenital defects do not have major ill-effects on the child’s overall growth and development.
 Also, there are certain defects that are not diagnosed till the child reaches adolescence.
-At the same time there are some congenital heart defects that require ongoing treatment and care.
+At the same time, there are some congenital heart defects that require ongoing treatment and care.

 With the constant advancement in medical technology, most cases of congenital heart diseases are effectively diagnosed and treated on time.